ddmanyes/bulk-rnaseq-pipeline/README.md

 - **Enrichment Analysis**: Performs Over-Representation Analysis (ORA) against multiple databases (e.g., GO, KEGG, Reactome) and generates dot plots for results.
 - **Time-Series Clustering**: Identifies co-expressed gene modules in time-course data using K-means clustering and visualizes their trends.
 - **Fully Configurable**: Easily manage all file paths, analysis parameters, and thresholds in one central `config.yml` file.
-- **Interactive Explorer**: Includes a Streamlit web app to dynamically explore gene expression via Boxplots and Interactive Heatmaps.
+- **Interactive Explorer**: Includes a Streamlit web app to dynamically explore gene expression via Boxplots.
-- **Data Export**: Easily download processed data, differential expression results, and pathway analysis tables directly from the app.
+- **Data & Image Export**: Easily download processed data, differential expression results, pathway analysis tables, and **high-quality plot images (PNG)** directly from the app.
+- **Standalone Mac Installer**: Includes a one-click installer (`install_and_run_mac.command`) for macOS users, requiring no manual Python setup.
 - **Reproducible**: Bundled with a `requirements.txt` file to ensure a consistent environment.
 - **Kallisto Integration**: Includes a helper script to aggregate Kallisto transcript abundance into a gene-level count matrix compatible with this pipeline.